bryanbraun/bryanbraun.github.io/_posts/2014-04-02-publishing-books-to-github-pages-with-bitbooks.md

 If you're still reading then you probably have some interest in a project like this, so in closing, I have a favor to ask of you: **Tell me what you think**

 Would you use something like this?
 Is it missing something?
 [Shoot me an email][14], and help me know if I'm on the right track.
-You could also <a href="https://twitter.com/share?text=%40BryanEBraun%2C%20&url=" target="_blank">tweet at me</a> or leave comments below.
+You could also <a href="https://twitter.com/share?text=%40BryanEBraun%2C%20&url=" target="_blank" rel="noopener noreferrer">tweet at me</a> or leave comments below.
 However you do it, just say what you're thinking.
 The more good feedback I get on where this ought to go, the better it will turn out.

 And with that, I'll get back to work.
 With the right tools in place, I believe we can kick off a whole new series of great books and documentation to the benefit of our various technical communities.
 Let's build something cool, together.